heemayl/hat/README.md

 - Seconds resolution i.e. you can run job at the mentioned second
 - Use your shell of choice; you're not bound to `/bin/sh`
+- Job modification is supported; you can easily modify command, time of an enqueued job
 - Flexible datetime specifications, see https://github.com/heemayl/humantime-epoch-converter
 - Will run a scheduled job later when the computer was off at that time, so no job will be missed
 - User specific jobs, secured approach